Gas Leaf Blower Ban in US States and Cities

 • Lewes: The city council voted to ban gas-powered landscaping equipment to promote environmental sustainability.

-• Rehoboth Beach: Moves towards a ban on gas-powered tools, including leaf blowers, are currently under discussion.
+• Rehoboth Beach: Moves to ban gas-powered tools, including leaf blowers, are under discussion.

 • Delaware has also delayed the ban on gas-powered lawn equipment due to pushback, with ongoing discussions.

-• General Ordinance: Delaware’s local ordinances are increasingly targeting gas-powered blowers, reflecting a broader environmental push.
+• General Ordinance: Delaware’s local ordinances increasingly target gas-powered blowers, reflecting a broader environmental push.

 Florida

-A few cities in Florida, which is known for its warm climate and lush landscapes, have banned or regulated gas-powered leaf blowers.
-Bans on both noise and air pollution have been implemented in Miami Beach, Naples, and North Bay Village.
+A few cities in Florida, known for its warm climate and lush landscapes, have banned or regulated gas-powered leaf blowers.
+Bans on noise and air pollution have been implemented in Miami Beach, Naples, and North Bay Village.
 As environmental awareness grows, additional cities may follow the regulations.

 • Fort Lauderdale: A working group has been established to explore the impacts of gas-powered leaf blowers and potential regulations.
-No Ban yet.
+There has been no ban yet.

-• Jacksonville: Environmental quality rules control the use of gas-powered leaf blowers as part of noise and air pollution control strategies.
+• Jacksonville: Environmental quality rules control using gas-powered leaf blowers as part of noise and air pollution control strategies.

 • Miami Beach: Full enforcement of the ban on gasoline-powered leaf blowers has begun, with penalties for violations.